pscally1005/pscally1005.github.io/_posts/delete/DELETE2023-04-15-bbqOLD.markdown

 - ketchup
 - spread
 - vic
-Description: Most commercial BBQ sauces are loaded with high fructose corn syrup, making them insanely sweet and super bad for you.
+Description: Most commercial BBQ sauces are loaded with <a href="/misc/hidden-sugar">high frustose corn syrup</a>, making them insanely sweet and super bad for you.
 I prefer to keep mine fully unsweetened, but for a sweeter taste, you can add a little of any sweetener you desire.
 I love to use my BBQ sauce in my <a href="/recipes/pulled-chicken">BBQ Pulled Chicken and Coleslaw</a>, <a href="/recipes/bbq-meatloaf">Classic BBQ Meatloaf and Lemon Roasted Broccoli</a>, and <a href="/recipes/kale">Bean Kaled by Cheese</a>.
 If you instead want some ketchup, you should see my <a href="/recipes/ketchup">Date Sweetened Ketchup</a>
 Instructions:
 - Finely dice an onion, and add to a medium metal saucepot with a spray of oil and some salt.
 Cover and cook on medium heat until translucent, about 8 minutes